codechavez/angular-inline-editor/README.md

 * [ ] customize css/themes

 ## Getting Started
-1. install ***angular-inline-editor*** through [npm](https://www.npmjs.com/search?q=angular-inline-editor) package using the following command:
+1. install ***angular-inline-editors*** through [npm](https://www.npmjs.com/search?q=angular-inline-editor) package using the following command:

-        `npm install @codechavez/angular-inline-editor --save`
+        `npm install @codechavez/angular-inline-editors --save`

 2. Include Bootstrap (3.3.7+) and FontAwesome in your project.

-### Adding angular-inline-editor to your Module
+### Adding angular-inline-editors to your Module
 Following the principle of Angular is based on Modules and you use what you want when you want to use it.
-You can add each angular-inline-editor separate.
+You can add each angular-inline-editors separate.
 This means you add Modules based on what you need.

 ## How to use
 #### Add the module